|

 Irwin & Company 1926+ (USA), made cloth, composition, celluloid and hard plastic dolls,

-doll mark Non-Flam circle Irwin Made in USA.
+doll mark Non-Flam in a circle Irwin Made in USA.

 Knickerbocker Doll & Toy Company 1925+ (USA), made some celluloid dolls, plus dolls of other materials.

-doll mark KOW on top of arms extended of person standing.
+doll mark KOW on top of arms extended of standing person.

-Le Minor Dolls Petitcollin, eagle head with FRANCE
+Le Minor Dolls - Petitcollin, doll mark eagle head with

 Ernst Liebermann 1894-1938+ (GER), made bisque and celluloid head character dolls and babies on ball jointed bodies, doll mark EL, ELI,